A PhD in Economics is an essential qualification for an academic career – and it is also invaluable for any professional research-oriented economist.

 - May involve a research topic that would be supervised across more than one department

-To be considered for PhD study, you either need to have a good Master’s degree with a research thesis/dissertation or a good Honours degree or Postgraduate Diploma with a research thesis/dissertation.
-Normally a B+ or higher average would be required.
+To be considered for PhD study, you either need to have a Master’s degree with a research thesis/dissertation or an Honours degree or Postgraduate Diploma with a research thesis/dissertation.
+The thesis/dissertation component of your degree needs to be worth approximately ¼ of your total credits for your final year of study.
+We require at least a B+ (or equivalent) average for your degree.

 PhD Scholarships and financial support